SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/august2024/august2024.md

 #### SQL Copilot Enhancements

-- **Target Model**: In this release, we've updated the UX and capabilities of the target model in SQL projects.
-There are now the following tabs within the model:
+In this release, we've updated the UX and capabilities of the expression builder, target model, and more.
+Read our New SQL UI Onboarding Guide [here](./new-ui-sql.md) to get familiar with the updated interface.

-  - **Type & Format**: Update the format of the model from View to Table
-  - **Location**: Update the location by overwriting the Database, Schema, or Alias
-  - **Schema**: Make schema changes
-  - **SQL Query**: View and enable your custom SQL query
-  - **Write Options**: Use Write Modes such as Overwrite, Append, and Merge

-- **Visual Expression Builder**: You can use a simplified expression builder within your data transformation Gems, Data Explorer, and Data Tests.
-The Visual Expression Builder takes you through building your expressions, following a step-by-step visual guide.
-It suggests expressions and functions to you, including nested and conditional functions.
-All the while, you don't have to worry about writing the expression syntax since it takes care of that for you.

 #### Airflow Copilot Enhancements